 Heritage and History Initiatives within the National Historic Landmarks Program

-Since 2011, four new initiatives — the American Latino Heritage Initiative, the Asian American and Pacific Islander Heritage Initiative, the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Heritage Initiative, and the Women’s History Initiative — have been developed with the goal of furthering the representation of diverse stories within the National Historic Landmarks Program and elsewhere within the National Park Service.
-The initiatives are intended to extend the reach of documentation, listing, and designation of historic places to better reflect the full spectrum of people, events, and experiences that have contributed to building the nation.
+Four initiatives — the American Latino Heritage Initiative, the Asian American and Pacific Islander Heritage Initiative, the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Heritage Initiative, and the Women’s History Initiative — were developed in the early 2010s with the goal of furthering the representation of diverse stories within the National Historic Landmarks Program and elsewhere within the National Park Service.
+The initiatives extended the reach of documentation, listing, and designation of historic places to better reflect the full spectrum of people, events, and experiences that have contributed to building the nation.

-For more information about the NHL Program's work on heritage initiatives, please consult our NHL Heritage Initiatives Progress Report, 2011-2013, the National Park Service's Telling All Americans' Stories website, and continue reading below.
+For more information about heritage initiatives, please consult the National Park Service's Telling All Americans' Stories website, and continue reading below.

 American Latino Heritage Initiative

-The American Latino Heritage Initiative led the way as the first of the heritage initiatives.
-In 2012, Secretary of the Interior Ken Salazar tasked the National Historic Landmarks Program with increasing the number of NHLs that represent the long and textured history of Latinos in the United States.
+The American Latino Heritage Initiative, launched in 2012 by Secretary of the Interior Ken Salazar, tasked the National Historic Landmarks Program with increasing the number of NHLs that represent the long and textured history of Latinos in the United States.

-These new NHLs expand upon the American Latino story represented by NHLs such as Freedom Tower in Miami, Florida, and The Forty Acres in Delano, California (both designated in 2008).
+These more recent NHLs expand upon the American Latino story represented by NHLs such as Freedom Tower in Miami, Florida, and The Forty Acres in Delano, California (both designated in 2008).

 Please visit the National Park Service's American Latino Heritage Initiative website for more information.